pack-it-forms/pack-it-forms/README.md

      the whole text of the field name will be used as the reference in the PacFORMS output.

+You can give an `input` a standard style, validation pattern and placeholder by adding one of these classes to its class attribute:

+* date
+* time
+* phone-number
+* cardinal-number
+* real-number

+You can override the standard style, pattern and/or placeholder with HTML attributes, as usual.

 The `select` element is used when the user should pick from a set of known values.
 It isn't required, but is generally a good practice, to use the same content for the `value` attribute of the child `option`